enspyrco/monorepo/packages/flutter/apps/utils/redfire/docs/use/built-in-and-pre-made.md

 - profile
 - simplified database access
   - snippets make it easy to
-    - create a middleware that uses the database service to read/watch docs/collections and save to AppState
+    - create a middleware that uses the firestore service to read/watch docs/collections and save to AppState
     - easily create a widget that reacts to AppState

 </details>